-Natural flood management (NFM) is the alteration, restoration or use of landscape features to reduce flood risk.
-Altering features often includes “soft-engineering”, which has been defined as engineering with natural materials, such as soil.
-It includes measures such as naturally encouraging flooding further upstream in appropriate fields and reducing or slowing down the run off from heavy rainfall.
+Natural Flood Management (NFM) involves the alteration, restoration or use of landscape features to reduce flood risk.
+Altering features often includes “soft-engineering”, which involves engineering with natural materials, such as soil.
+It includes measures such as naturally encouraging flooding further upstream in appropriate fields and reducing or slowing down the run-off from heavy rainfall.
 This involves the cooperation of many partners, in particular landowners.